mitchtreece/Twine/README.md

 directly as an extension on `String`.
 For example, the following
 command:

-- `$ xctwine Localizable.xcstrings String+Localizable.swift --namespace=localized`
+- `$ xctwine Localizable.xcstrings String+Localizable.swift --namespace=key`

-Will generate a `String+Localizable.swift` file that looks something like...
+Will generate a `String+Localizable.swift` file that looks something like:

 ```swift
 public extension String {